carlosberrio/holbertonschool-higher_level_programming-1/0x00-python-hello_world/README.md

 3. Print integer: complete a source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
 Result: 98 Battery street.

+4. Print float: complete a source code in order to print the float stored in the variable number with a precision of 2 digits.

+5. Print string: complete 3 times the value of str, followed by a new line, followed by the 9 first characters of str, followed by a new line.
+Loops or conditional statement are not allowed and the program should be maximum 5 lines long

 ### Author:
 * Tatiana Orejuela Zapata | [Github](https://github.com/tatsOre)